 We, Organizers, preach how much easier life becomes when we get rid of clutter and get organized.
-We talk about how organization saves money and gives us more time to relax and enjoy what matters.
-But those benefits are not achievable without you doing your part.
+We discuss how organization saves money and gives us more time to relax and enjoy what matters.
+But those benefits are only achievable if you do your part.
 They require attention, intention, and slowing down.

 Your commitment to learning and practicing new habits and systems until they become second nature to you and all others sharing your home space is fundamental to freeing your brain and soul to find the point of creation within you.